knewplay/book-programming-essential/programming-fundamentals/chapter6.md

 > Note: Notice how the call to `AssembleCockpit()` did not require any arguments to be passed to the function.
 This is because `AssembleCockpit()` doesn't take any input, and so the parentheses are left empty.

 One of the most notable benefits of such a modular design is maintainability.
 If, for instance, there is an issue or a need for an improvement in the `AssembleWings()` function, there's no need to sift through the overarching `AssembleAirplane()` function.
 Instead, one would directly approach the specific function where the problem has occurred, making adjustments and optimizations far more straightforward and efficient.
 This approach not only reduces errors but also saves significant time during the debugging and improvement processes.

+> **Do not forget:** Before you can call a function, you need to define it.
+Write the function earlier on in your code, then you can use it wherever you need later on.

 ## Activities